freespace/uEye-capture/README.md

 * When invoked with a port number as the only commandline argument, the `capture` programm will listen on the specified port for [`zmq`](http://zeromq.org/) connections.
  * When a string is received, `capture` will take a still frame snapshot, and attempt to save it to the file specified by the string. i.e. the string needs to be a valid system path.
  * Upon successfully saving the snapshot, the program responds with `ok`.
- * **Important**: `zmq` is not transport neutral, and you cannnot simply use something like `nc` to talk to the program in network mode.
+ * **Important**: `zmq` is not transport neutral, and you cannot simply use something like `nc` to talk to the program in network mode.
 The supplied `client` program should be used intead.

 When in network mode `capture` will exit if it receives `@exit`.